-Bachelor of Arts Canadian Studies Major
+Bachelor of Arts Canadian Studies Minor

 Graduates of Athabasca University's Canadian Studies program will acquire knowledge of Canadian related disciplines including Canadian history, literature, geography, Aboriginal studies, politics, and government.
 Not only will the program increase knowledge and understanding about yourself and fellow Canadians, but it will aid in further understanding and appreciation of Canadian diversity.